TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:48:50 EDT 2023

 Brian A. Jaramillo

 The Comprehensive TeX Archive Network is the authoritative collection of materials related to the TeX typesetting system and Metafont.
-It has announcements, an archive, and an FTP download site.
+It has announcements, an archive, and a convenient download site.
 There are many subpages on fonts for TEX, including most metafonts ever created, as well as some type 1 and truetype font collections.
 See also here.
-Download directory at the University of Waterloo.

 Until 2013, it was mainly hosted by Jim Hefferon at St. Michael's College.
 In 2013, the new official North American redistribution site is at the University of Utah, thanks to Nelson Beebe and Pieter Bowman.
 Recommended file transfers, in decreasing order of efficiency: rsync, ftp and http.
 Generic redirector to balance traffic.

 Useful French archive with nice categories such as Cartoons, Horror, Tech, Fantasy, Script, Symbols, Famous fonts, pixel fonts, typewriter, Gothic.
 It has grown to be the number one site in the world for publishing new free fonts.
 All designers are clearly identified, and all font information is easily accessible.
 Links.
 About 10000 fonts now, with monthly additions.
 Newest stuff.
 Links to all designers.
 All pre-October 2009 fonts in one 660MB download file.
-Run by Rodolphe Milan.
+Run by Rodolphe Milan (France, b.
+1972).
 [Google] [More] ⦿

 Design & typo